Pinafore/ml-hw/feat_eng/assign.md

     Can I use IMDB, Wikipedia, or a dictionary?

 Yes, but you are not required to.
 So long as your features are fully automated, they can use any dataset other than TV Tropes.
 Be careful, however, that your dataset does not somehow include TV Tropes (e.g. using all webpages indexed by Google will likely include TV Tropes).

-    Does it matter which classifier I use?
-Rattle is pretty slow for sparse features – can I use something else?

-Use whatever works for you.
-If you'd rather use third-party classifiers, that's fine to (be sure to say what you're using in your writeup, though).
-Rattle should be fine if you're not using many many features.

     Can I combine features?